ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 1. Create an empty `weapon` object by dragging one into your Hierarchy from the Gameplay Objects section of CORE Content.

+2. With the new `weapon` selected in the Hierarchy, press F2 to change its name to *Fire Staff*.

-2. Just like in the first weapon tutorial, we are going to create a Client Context folder within the weapon to hold the model of the staff.
+3. Just like in the first weapon tutorial, we are going to create a Client Context folder within the weapon to hold the model of the staff.

-     1. You can combine shapes in whatever way you like with the help of an **[Art Tutorial](/tutorials/art/modeling_basics/)** or **[Reference](/tutorials/art/art_reference/)**, or you can use the Community Content asset [uhhhhhhh] as your fire staff.
+     1. You can combine shapes in whatever way you like with the help of an **[Art Tutorial](/tutorials/art/modeling_basics/)** or **[Reference](/tutorials/art/art_reference/)**.

+     2. Make sure to turn off the collision of the art group that you make, so that the camera doesn't get stuck on it when it is equipped.

-3. In the weapon's Properties, make sure to uncheck the box for "Is Hitscan Weapon" so that is still fires actual projectiles.
+4. In the weapon's Properties, make sure to uncheck the box for "Is Hitscan Weapon" so that is still fires actual projectiles.
 Hitscan weapons have immediate impact on whatever they're firing at, so the projectile wouldn't need to travel through the air first.
+But that would mean no cool fireballs soaring through the air!

-4. Create a bullet template, just like in the first tutorial--go for something thematic like a sphere with a custom Plasma material applied!
+5. Create a bullet template, following the same steps as in the first weapon tutorial--go for something thematic like a sphere with a custom Plasma material applied!

-### Modifying the Ability Animations
+### Modifying the Animations

+1. Since we're making a magic staff and not a typical gun, we get to change the animations to something more fitting!

+    1. Select the Fire Staff `weapon`.
+In the Weapon section of the Properties window, change the **Animation Stance** to "2hand_staff_stance" so that it looks better when you're walking around holding the staff.

+    2. On the AttackAbility that already exists on the weapon, change the **Animation** in the Properties window to "2hand_staff_magic_bolt" as well.

+    3. On the ReloadAbility, change the **Animation** to "2hand_staff_magic_up" to make it look like you're calling upon the magic of the fire gods to be rejuvinated.

+### Explosive Visual Effects

+1. Use the VFX section of the simple weapon tutorial to create cool VFX for your weapon, and lean into fire themes to match the look of this fire staff--the most *impactful* sections of the weapon to change are:

+     1. The **Muzzle Flash Template**

+         - This is what happens the moment the weapon is fired.

+     2. The **Impact Surface Aligned**

+         - Is activated the moment a projectile hits a surface that is not a player.

+     3. The **Impact Player Effect**

+         - Activated the moment a player is hit with a projectile.

+### Fire Bomb Ability

-1. Add another `ability` to the `weapon` as a child.
+1. Add another `ability` to the fire staff `weapon` as a child by dragging it in from the Gameplay Objects section of CORE Content.

 2. Change the name of the ability to "FireBombAttackAbility".

-3. We're going to change the animations first, as this is the most dramatic visual change to make firing look correct.

-    1. Change the animation string to "2hand_staff_magic_bolt" so that it looks better when firing.

-    2. On the AttackAbility that already exists on the weapon, change the animation string to "2hand_staff_magic_bolt" as well.

-    3. On the ReloadAbility, change the animation string to "2hand_staff_magic_up" to make it look like you're calling upon the magic of the gods to be rejuvinated.

-6. Use the VFX section of the simple weapon tutorial to create cool VFX for your weapon, and lean into fire themes to match the look of this fire staff.

 ### Right Click to Aim